-If you are looking for the ASCII games on Linux, then you are in the right place.
+If you are looking for ASCII games on Linux, then you are in the right place.
 Who doesn’t love to play games?
 In this modern era, you have access to the various graphics-intensive games right into your mobile phone.
-If you own a latest-generation console or a monster gaming PC, then you are ahead of the time.
+If you own the latest-generation console or a monster gaming PC, then you are ahead of the time.
 You can play abundant games of different categories that almost look like real movies.

 Even some of them are free to play.
 Some of them will let you play with your friends.
-So, why on earth anyone needs to search for the ASCII games?
+So, why on earth anyone needs to search for ASCII games?
 Well, as you searched for it, then I am sure you already know what I am going to say.
 The ASCII games bring back the nostalgia of the 80’s or 90’s childhood.
 Linux still has a great library of ASCII games that you can check out.

 ASCII games are also known as terminal-based games because most of the ASCII games depend on the terminal window.
 Although there are some exceptions, those who don’t know what’s going on here, the ASCII game objects and scenes are created with the ASCII characters.
-They don’t have resource-heavy elements that give stress on your computer.
+They don’t have resource-heavy elements that give stress to your computer.
 The main fact is that they are great time killers for your potato PC.

 Best ASCII Games on Linux

 Linux is not a gaming platform.
-The gamers always lean towards a PlayStation, Xbox, or a Windows machine.
+The gamers always lean towards a PlayStation, Xbox, or Windows machine.
 But the ASCII games library on Linux is huge.
 Although, these are not like those AAA titles that everyone wants to play.
 Rather, these games will bring you back to childhood.

 And, some people have a great addition to retro games.
 I am that kind of person.
 I thought as a tribute to the retro gamers, and I should make this list.
 Hence, here I am presenting you the list of the 20 best ASCII games for your Linux system that you must give a try.